⇨ Start this Guide to see how to manage multiple languages for your content.

 Add a new language

-You can create a new language in the “Customize” - “Languages” section.
+You can create a new language in the “Customize” - “Languages” section of the Portal.

-The language name is displayed in the Dashboard for you to identify the language.
+The language name is displayed to identify the language.

 The language key will be compared to the HTML and browser languages in order to automatically detect the language.
 It typically consists of the first two letters of the language name (e.g. English = EN).

 The Copy-From option allows you to decide which language the texts of your new language should be copied from.
 This helps you to write in the correct translations later.